inbravo/travel/july-2017/lensdown.md

 ##  4:10 AM Ghaziabad
 *	Delay of ten minutes from proposed start time, Which is acceptable if initial 100 kilometers are covered before first stop
-*	Me (Enfield Electra), Deepak (Bajaj Avenger) and Digvijay (Bajaj Pulsar) heading for out first stop to Gajraula
+*	Me (Enfield Electra), Deepak (Bajaj Avenger) and Digvijay (Bajaj Pulsar) heading for our first stop to Gajraula
 *	We are riding together first time but with a common interest, called Riding...
 *	I am riding with a helmet as the only protacting gear.
 Which i later realized, a great risk
 *	Traffic is very light but no sunlight.
 We are riding with headlights on

 ##  5:45 AM Gajraula
 *	Rode for 95 kilometers from our homes, arrived on Chandpur road at Gajraula.
-Emptied your bladder and restarted
+Emptied our bladder and restarted
 *	Next stop Chandpur is 50 kilometers.
 Road is nice but single sided, which forced us to reduce out top speeds
 *	Took a minor stop of 10 minutes, at some mid point, quickly checked goodle map to avoid any deviation